manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         at Function.Module.runMain (internal/modules/cjs/loader.js:1051:12)
         at internal/main/run_main_module.js:16:11

 Fine, this proves that our code reaches a JavaScript interpreter.
-But why don't we see any output?
+But why don't we see any output for the non-broken code?

-The reason is that an interactive JavaScript console does the additional work of printing any expression's result back to us - but now we don't have a console, only a "pure" JavaScript interpreter, and we need to do the outputting ourselves.
+The reason is that an interactive JavaScript console does the additional work of printing any expression's result back to us - but now we don't have a console, only a "pure" JavaScript interpreter, and we need to trigger the outputting ourselves.
 To do so, we can use method `log` of object `console`.
-Neither *objects* nor *methods* have not yet been introduced properly, but we need to change our file's content like this:
+Even though neither *objects* nor *methods* have yet been introduced properly, please change your file's content to this:

     console.log("hello")